joergkrause/nyaf/src/packages/@nyaf/lib/README.md

 }
 ~~~

-Any yes, these are equal signs in the class.
-The named 'xxx' names are only required if the attribute name contains dashes.
+And yes, these are equal signs in the class.
+The quoted 'xxx' names are only required if the attribute name contains dashes.
 Finally, add the definition to the global provider:

 ~~~
 Globalprovider.bootstrap({
   components: [...components], // as usual
-  expanders: [SearchExpander]
+  expanders: [SearchExpander]  // expanders must ne registered })
-})
 ~~~

 That's it, a lot less to write without the effort to create components.
-It's just text-replacement before the render grabs the content, so NO performance impact at runtime.
+It's just text-replacement before the renderer grabs the content, so NO performance penalty at runtime.

 ## Events